thrinath925/twitterscraper/README.md

 in my test case of program  total tweets scraped in 70 Miniuts is 1648 and total uniqu tweets are 1087 from 1648

+Note:- Tweeter often changes the Xpaths soo if the script is not working try to find correct xpaths in case the program wont work properly..

-Read python comments in program too understands code
+Read python comments in program too understand code blocks....